- Phillips Hall, Room 615

 Her last book of poems, A Yes-or-No Answer, was published in 2008 BY Houghton Mifflin Harcourt, and was awarded 2010 The Poets Prize.

-Her New and Selected Poems will be published by Houghton Mifflin Harcourt in 2012.
+That Said, New and Selected Poems was published by Houghton Mifflin Harcourt in 2012.

 Her poems have been published in numerous anthologies and magazines, including The Norton Anthology, The New Yorker, Poetry, The New Republic, The Yale Review, Slate, and Ploughshares (where she has twice served as a guest poetry editor).